akhilvenkat27/Sorting-Visualization/README.md

           at second index of display array i have pushed '|' for arr[1] times and remaining i.e (2 times '|' && 2 time ' ')
           at third index of display array i have pushed '|' for arr[2] times and remaining i.e (3 times '|' && 1 time ' ')
           and soo on.
-       > if it is not a square matrix i have pushed empty spaces on (each index upto max)->column from (array size to max)->row
+       > if it is not a square matrix i have pushed empty spaces on (from array element upto max)->column from (array size to max)->row
        > at present they are in horizontal position example
             vector<vector<int>>display is like